 The Focal Point receives delisting requests from designated individuals and forwards them with any comments to the designating governments and, if different, the government of an applicant’s residence or citizenship.
 These governments then have three months to consider the delisting request and indicate whether they oppose or support it.

-Rather than making substantive decisions, or even recommendations, the Focal Point simply helps to build communications between the relevant sanctions committee, designating states and other reviewing states and designated persons.
+Rather than making substantive decisions, or even recommendations, the Focal Point simply helps to build communications between the relevant sanctions committee, designating states, other reviewing states and designated persons.
 It is an essentially diplomatic process.
 It is ultimately up to the relevant sanctions committee whether the application for delisting is accepted.
 Although the process is arguably a step in the right direction, the lack of procedural coherence, the possibility of long delays and the lack of judicial or even quasi-judicial oversight underscores the limited power of the Focal Point.
 For these reasons the Focal Point procedure is generally regarded as weak.

 Applying to the Office of the Ombudsperson